Rate-Induced Tipping to Metastable Zombie Fires: R-tipping Mechanisms for Global Warming

-To give an overview of the dynamics near transitions from tracking to R-tipping, we plot an R-tipping diagram in the plane $(T_a^+,r)$ of the input parameters; see figure~\ref{fig: GWEps}.
-The diagram was obtained by computing $W^{u,[r]}(\tilde{e}^-)$ in system~\eqref{eq: CompactEqns}--\eqref{eq: CompactEqns3} for different values of $T_a^+$ and $r$, and using Definitions~\ref{defn:canard}--\ref{defn:critrng} to identify different dynamical regions for system~\eqref{eq: SmallParam}--\eqref{eq: SmallParam2}.
+To give an overview of the dynamics near transitions from tracking to R-tipping, we plot in fig.~\ref{fig: GWEps}~(a) an R-tipping diagram in the plane $(T_a^+,r)$ of the input parameters.
+The diagram was obtained by computing $W^{u,[r]}(\tilde{e}^-)$ in system~\eqref{eq: CompactEqns}--\eqref{eq: CompactEqns3} {\sw with $0< \epsilon \ll 1$} for different values of $T_a^+$ and $r$, and using Defs.~\ref{defn:canard}--\ref{defn:critrng} to identify different dynamical regions for system~\eqref{eq: SmallParam}--\eqref{eq: SmallParam2}.
 There are two R-tipping regions, and one tracking-tipping transition found for a large enough shift magnitude $T_a^+$.
 The smaller R-tipping region is a curious R-tipping tongue.
-This tongue gives rise to two (cyan) critical ranges of $r$ for a fixed $T_a^+$ (one of them being very narrow), and suggests a possibility of different R-tipping cases for lower and higher magnitudes of the shift.
+This tongue gives rise to two (cyan) critical ranges of $r$ for a fixed $T_a^+$ (one of them being very narrow), and different {\sw tracking-tipping transitions} for low and high magnitudes $T_a^+$ of the shift.

-To gain geometric insight into the R-tipping instability caused by global warming, we plot in figure~\ref{fig: GWCompact} the unstable manifold $W^{u,[r]}(\tilde{e}^-)$ for a fixed $T_a^+=5^\circ$C and three different rates $0<r_1 <r_2<r_3$ (see the black dots in figure~\ref{fig: GWEps}), together with the critical manifold